Governance

 • Chief Executive Officer: Paul Newson (also including marketing and communications)

-• Chief Operations Officer: Hannah Denney (also including membership services)
+• Chief Operations Officer: Hannah Denney (also including events, membership & sponsorship)

 • Chief Technical Officer: Emmanuelle Inacio (also including conference technical services)